Agentman-ai/.github/prebuilt-agents/Readme.md

 # RentalSign Agent

 A conversational AI agent that transforms rental applications into natural dialogue and automatically generates DocuSign documents.
-Built with Agentman for the DocuSign Hackathon: Unlocked.

 ## Quick Setup